 The MITRE Corporation recently announced the winner of its 2018 Healthcare Anti-Fraud Academic Competition.
-We are proud to announce that the SBMiners from the University of Texas Health Science Center at Houston (UTHealth), School of Biomedical Informatics (SBMI) is the winning team.
+We are proud to announce that the SBMiners from the McWilliams School of Biomedical Informatics at UTHealth Houston, formerly UTHealth Houston School of Biomedical Informatics (SBMI) is the winning team.

 “Each student played an important role during the competition,” said Fenton.
 “Avi was a good team leader while Kang handled the complex analysis and Bin provided additional analysis support.
 Adeola was instrumental in creating the presentation and gathering our references.”